pytorch/torchtune/docs/source/tutorials/chat.rst

 .. _chat_tutorial_label:

 =================================
-Fine-tuning Llama3 with Chat Data
+Fine-Tuning Llama3 with Chat Data
 =================================

 Llama3 Instruct introduced a new prompt template for fine-tuning with chat data.
 In this tutorial,